 In the afternoon we stop at an old Kasbah, which now has a restaurant.
-Su and I find a good place on the roof of the old mud wall with a magnificent view over the river and the surrounding sea of trees.
+Su and I find a good place on the roof of the old mud wall with a magnificent view over the river and the surrounding sea of date palms.
 We’re pretty much the only ones.
-Americans prefer to stay in the shadow of the ground floor.
+The Americans prefer to stay in the shadow of the ground floor.

 Also the food is wonderful.
 Strengthened in body and soul we drive back and arrive back in Ouarzazate.
 The doorman says Ali wants to come back later around 10pm to have a drink with us.
 But Su and I are so exhausted from the day that we decide to take enough time with dinner that there might be a risk of missing Ali.

 We say goodbye to the Americans who will be going back to Marrakech tomorrow morning and to James, whom we will see again at 8am to start the tour of the Gorges.

 Su and I don’t want to eat in the restaurant near the hotel, but we go exploring.
 On a nearby street we see a couple of “restaurants” and we pick one out.
 It’s just a small shop where people sit outside at tables, eat something and stare spellbound at a television.